-This morning we will explore the forested foothills of Pakaraima Mountains.
-The nearby Panorama Trail leads up a small hill, where there is a chance of seeing the striking black and yellow poison dart (or bumblebee) frog.
+This morning we will explore the forested foothills of the Mountains.
+Pakaraima The nearby Panorama Trail leads up a small hill, where there is a chance of seeing the striking black and yellow poison dart (or bumblebee) frog.
 Birdlife is also plentiful here and includes greentailed and yellow-billed jacamars, reddish hermit and Finsch's euphonia.